 Chart size: 81 x 81

 Another rose option.
 This is originally from my 2020 Mother’s Day CAL.

 I intend to also use the sunflower from my Mother’s Day CAL (to represent the Van Gogh / Amy Pond story line).

 This is not the same size as anything else in this series.

 Random Bowtie was created by request.
 I expanded the motif from my Father’s Day scarf: Bowties.

 I included it in my list of Dr Who Patterns because I can.
 Others have mentioned using it to create pillows that match their blanket.
-It is free on the blog or you can purchase the ad-free printable PDF directly from me.
+It is free on the blog.

 This is as tall as the other banners but only half as wide.
 It is the same width as the medium squares.

 Sonic Screwdriver is free to view on the blog.
 You can also download the PDF pattern there!
 Just choose which technique you’d like to use (interlocking crochet or overlay mosaic crochet).